 An insightful article on time management that I came across on archdaily, but was originally published on ArchSmarter.
-It highlights simple techniques that could go a long way to help busy, client-focused architects be more productive and make the most of their time.
+Written by Michael Kilkelly, it highlights simple techniques that could go a long way to help busy, client-focused architects be more productive and make the most of their time.
 Enjoy

 Five hours, three phone calls and six emails later, you reply back to the client with the information they requested.
 It’s now early afternoon and you’re ready to get to work.
 But you take another quick look at your email and see that the client is now asking for you to look at another option.
 Two hours, one phone call and three emails later, you email back.
 “Thanks,” they reply.
 “Let’s just stick to the original option.”